 The various privileges granted to the Jews may well have been a source of Christian animosity towards their community.
 The notion that Jews were necessary for the growth and glory of the town must have sounded offensive to the people of Speyer.
 The granting of the land, and especially the wall between their neighborhoods was probably resented as well.
 Finally, the fact that the Jews were not under municipal jurisdiction, that they were allowed their own courts as well as the fact that their more complicated cases would be judged by the bishop himself must have annoyed Christian burghers who also strove to have their own self-government.
 The tensions between the two groups fed into itself.
 The Jews moved to Speyer already wary of their Christian neighbors.
 Their suspicions moved them to request the privileges given by the bishop, which in turn fueled into the anti-Jewish sentiments of the townsfolk.

 Six years later, Bishop Rudiger and the leadership of the Speyer Jewish community approached the emperor Henry IV for additional protections.
 They received provisions that went beyond those in the 1084 charter.
 Jewish physical safety was assured: if anyone assaulted a Jew, he would have to pay a steep fine or receive harsh corporeal punishment.
 Jewish property was protected: Jewish homes were exempt from imperial quartering, and their horses exempt from requisitions.
-The penalties for violating these provisions was high.
+The penalties for violating these provisions were high.
 Finally, Jewish spiritual autonomy was assured with a ban on forcible baptism.
 This ban included a three-day waiting period for Jews who expressed a desire to convert to ensure their full consent.
 Once again, the penalties for breaking these laws were steep.

-The Jews that the 1084 charter dealt with were essentially businessmen which were given extensive trading rights.
-An interesting clause in the charter deals with the (unintended) trading in stolen goods.
-The clause states that “If a stolen item be found in their possession and if the Jew claims that he bought it, he shall substantiate by an oath how much he paid and how much he would accept, and in that way, he shall return the item to him to whom it belonged.”
-For Jewish businessmen involved in extensive buying and selling, this clause was an important safeguard.
-Jews were also protected against certain kinds of judicial hardship; they could insist on using the Jewish court system, even in cases that involved Christians.
-And, as mentioned earlier, the Jewish courts were allowed to rule in cases that would arise inside the Jewish community.
-Beyond the Jewish court system, the court of the bishop was the only court one could appeal to.
 At last, there were several useful safeguards against the intrusion of Church law into Jewish life.
 Jews were allowed to employ Christians except on Christian festivals and Sundays.
 Although the Jews were prohibited from buying Christian slaves, they were allowed to own pagan slaves.
 Such pagan slaves could not be lured away from their Jewish masters through baptism.
 Jews had the right to sell their wine, dyes, and medicines to Christians.
 The imperial charter of 1090 to the Jews of Speyer was similar to the earlier charter of 1084 in that it was generous in protecting the Jews and in the rights they were granted.
 Another imperial charter from the mid-twelfth century, granted to the Jews of Worms by Emperor Frederick I presents itself as a confirmation of an earlier charter, also given to the Jews of that town by Emperor Henry IV.
 The strong parallels between the content and language of that document and our 1090 charter give the impression that there existed, towards the end of the eleventh century, a more-or-less standard version of such grants for the Jews of Germany.

 The Jews of eleventh-century Germany, specifically of the Rhineland, are the first protagonists in northern-European Jewry's cultural creativity.
 As previously noted, during the middle decades of the eleventh century, the famous northern-French Jewish figure Solomon ben Isaac of Troyes (Rashi) traveled eastward to the Rhineland to continue his studies.
 He clearly saw the Rhineland academies as being the forefront of Jewish studies at the time.